NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 I had a number of interesting and challenges bugs throughout the project.
 [Stack Overflow](https://stackoverflow.com/questions/44026548/getting-typeerror-init-missing-1-required-positional-argument-on-delete) as always proved very helpful with this error.
 I actually entered the `collectstatic` command in the terminal incorrectly (something like `collecstatic`) however the console returned an intriguing error:
 `product = models.ForeignKey(Product, null=False) TypeError: __init__() missing 1 required positional argument: 'on_delete'`.
 The fix proved to be simple however I thought it curious as the incorrect command gave feedback on a missing `arg` when using `ForeignKey` in the models.

-*Django - Exception in djang-main-thread*:
+*Django - Exception in django-main-thread*:
-Some reccuring bugs that had really simple fixes initally had me scratching my head, such as this Django error `AttributeError at /accounts/edit-profile/ 'str' object has no attribute 'fields'`.
-This was resolved from [this](https://stackoverflow.com/questions/25615753/attributeerror-str-object-has-no-attribute-fields-using-django-non-rel-on-g) discussion on Stack Overflow and it was simply a typo in the end, whereby I called the incorrect form name on the template (correction was `{{ profile_form | as_bootstrap }}` for example), however honing in on why and what's going wrong is critial.
+Some reccuring bugs that had really simple fixes initially had me scratching my head, such as this Django error `AttributeError at /accounts/edit-profile/ 'str' object has no attribute 'fields'`.
+This was resolved from [this](https://stackoverflow.com/questions/25615753/attributeerror-str-object-has-no-attribute-fields-using-django-non-rel-on-g) discussion on Stack Overflow and it was simply a typo in the end, whereby I called the incorrect form name on the template (correction was `{{ profile_form | as_bootstrap }}` for example), however honing in on why and what's going wrong is critical.

 This error, in fact, lead to another, more [troubling error](https://stackoverflow.com/questions/56274132/exception-in-thread-django-main-thread)`Exception in thread django-main-thread:`.
-I have a little bit of experience with firing threads in my work so I was aware a misfiring concurret thread can cause.
+I have a little bit of experience with firing threads in my work so I was aware a misfiring concurrent thread can cause.
 And this error did give me a bit of trouble.
 I began by spot fixing the error feedback, which stated `ImportError: No module named 'django.core.urlresolvers'` so I removed the `reverse lazy` library and simplified it with `from django.urls import reverse` [following this discussion of Stack Overflow](https://stackoverflow.com/questions/43139081/importerror-no-module-named-django-core-urlresolvers).
 However this lead to a game of cat and mouse, as with each change I got a new error relating to some import incompatiblity.
-However, through a bit more research I realised (and this is why Github version control is so important) that my Django version had been updated when I installed some new libraries, namely the `django-storages==1.10.1`, was the version that cause the error, thus resulting in a string of incompatiblities.
-So I simplied reinstalled an older version of `Django==1.11.29`and `django-storages==1.9.1`.
+However, through a bit more research I realised (and this is why Github version control is so important) that my Django version had been updated when I installed some new libraries, namely the `django-storages==1.10.1`, was the version that cause the error, thus resulting in a string of incompatibilities.
+So I simply reinstalled an older version of `Django==1.11.29`and `django-storages==1.9.1`.
 Following that, I ran my runserver command in the terminal and it worked.

 *Amazon S3*:
 - Plenty of minor bugs and issues stemmed from using the [Amazon S3 Buckets](https://aws.amazon.com/s3/).
 One interesting bug in particular was that, for testing, I was using an older bucket I created for the Django ecommerce app.
-As that app was uploaded to Heroku, despite the fact I had deleted the old contents, my new project was simultanelously runnings with 2 `style.css` files.
+As that app was uploaded to Heroku, despite the fact I had deleted the old contents, my new project was simultaneously running with 2 `style.css` files.
 It took me a while to figure out and rectify (by deleting the older, unused Heroku app).
-Frustrating but interesting nevertheless as Heroku had manage to maintain the deleted css file and simultanelously run it on my new app.
+Frustrating but interesting nevertheless as Heroku had managed to maintain the deleted css file and simultaneously run it on my new app.

-As usual there were plenty of minor bugs invloing the html/css grid system, I had a particular issue with the search function, if a product was found and it returned a product card, the width, in tandem with the padding was too large, causing the card to flow over the grid, not a good site for the user.
+As usual there were plenty of minor bugs involving the html/css grid system, I had a particular issue with the search function, if a product was found and it returned a product card, the width, in tandem with the padding was too large, causing the card to flow over the grid, not a good site for the user.

 *Django migrations*:
-In an attempt to add an order hitory to my project (a bit late in the day, if I'm honest) and as mentioned above, as I push `makemigrations` command via the Gitpod terminal, I then attempted to `migrate` and began to get a whole host of errors.
-I needed to refer to the [Django docs](https://docs.djangoproject.com/en/3.1/topics/migrations/) and after some (stress induced) research I ended up having to reverse the model migrations I made - the command being `python3 manage.py migrate checkout zero` - which had reversed all non commited model changes I made (so, luckily I didn't commit).
-I realised also, after some tests, I arrived at this [step](https://stackoverflow.com/questions/26185687/you-are-trying-to-add-a-non-nullable-field-new-field-to-userprofile-without-a):
+In an attempt to add an order history to my project (a bit late in the day, if I'm honest) and as mentioned above, as I push `makemigrations` command via the Gitpod terminal, I then attempted to `migrate` and began to get a whole host of errors.
+I needed to refer to the [Django docs](https://docs.djangoproject.com/en/3.1/topics/migrations/) and after some (stress induced) research I ended up having to reverse the model migrations I made - the command being `python3 manage.py migrate checkout zero` - which had reversed all non-committed model changes I made (so, luckily I didn't commit).
+I realized also, after some tests, I arrived at this [step](https://stackoverflow.com/questions/26185687/you-are-trying-to-add-a-non-nullable-field-new-field-to-userprofile-without-a):

     ```
     You are trying to add a non-nullable field 'user' to slide without a default; we can't do that (the database needs something to populate existing rows).
     ```
-I actually believe the fix for this is really straightforward, however, after my inital scare and due to a simple lack of time, I left this function out.
+I actually believe the fix for this is really straightforward, however, after my initial scare and due to a simple lack of time, I left this function out.
 It would be a logic step towards a more robust database schema so it's one for the future.

 *Javascript*
 Whilst testing I also noticed that Javascript was throwing up lots of errors on the Chrome Dev tools and I couldn't figure it out directly.
 My js code and the id's etc. showed no errors on JSHint.
 However, after a bit of research I realised, somehow, I managed to use a *slim* version of the Jquery library.
 [This post](https://stackoverflow.com/questions/43067555/why-is-this-jquery-error-happening-animate-is-not-a-function) was very helpful in explaining that, basically:
-> a slim version of jQuery does not contain all the original jQuery functions And so for example, the `animate` function on my `back-to-top` scroll button wasn't working very smoothly.
+> a slim version of jQuery does not contain all the original jQuery functions And so for example, the `animate` function on my `back-to-top` scroll button wasn't working very well, it was not smooth.
 This issue was resolved very nicely in the end with a really simply fix.

 ### Known Bugs

 - Stripe payment form has 2019 and as default
 - Navbar dropdown is a little aggressive in hamburger format
-- `img thumbnail` on the user posts has a height that is set to 'auto' so it change depending on the image upload.
+- `img thumbnail` on the user posts has a height that is set to 'auto' so it changes depending on the image upload.
 - like button doesn't tell user if that have already liked a post

 # Deployment